omkar994/kitchenspur-assignment/README.md

 8-Now keep this console open as server is running in this console.

-9-Launch Git Bash in main project folder i.e. one level up to backend folder
+9-Launch Git Bash in main project folder i.e. one level up to backend folder.

 10-npm start